ONSdigital/eq-author-app/eq-author/README.md

 `yarn build` - Builds the app for production to the `build` folder.
 See [Creating a Production Build](https://facebook.github.io/create-react-app/docs/production-build) for more information.

-`yarn test` - Launches the test runner in the interactive watch mode.
+`yarn test` - Launches the test runner in the interactive watch mode

 `yarn test -- --coverage` - Collects code coverage in `./coverage` folder.